jpikl/mmvv/docs/reference/rew-cat.md

 Process data as lines.

-Will normalize newlines to LF as a side-effect.
+Will normalize newlines to LF as a side effect.
 </dd>

 <dt><code>-c, --chars</code></dt>